 Keto Dessert Recipe #3: Keto Frosting Shots

 0.58g net carbs per serving — Eating fat on keto just got a lot easier with these to-die-for Keto Frosting Shots!
 They’re ideal for a snack or dessert and will be a HUGE hit at parties with ketoers and non-ketoers alike.
+If chocolate is your thing, try my Keto Chocolate Cream Cheese Frosting recipe instead.

 Keto Dessert Recipe #4: Keto Pancake Mug Cake